tezansahu/building-ai-agents-with-autogen/README.md

-# AI Agents with AutoGen
+# Building AI Agents with AutoGen

-This repository demonstrates the implementation of AI agents using the AutoGen framework, to accompany the workshop "Building AI Agents
+This repository demonstrates the implementation of AI agents using the AutoGen framework, to accompany the workshop "Building AI Agents with AutoGen".

 It showcases various single-agent and multi-agent systems, as well as a user interface for interacting with these agents.
 Each system is designed to solve specific tasks, ranging from career mentoring to collaborative system design and marketing campaign creation.